Itaryn/jira-view/README.md

 ### For development

-Configure the proxy by set the jira URL in vite.config.ts at server / proxy / '/rest' / target
+Configure the proxy by set the jira URL in vite.config.ts at: server -> proxy -> '/rest' -> target

 ## Project Setup